mmichie/m28/docs/implementation/status.md

 ## Contributing

-If you're interested in helping implement missing features, please see the [Contributing Guide](../contributing.md) for how to get started.
+If you're interested in helping implement missing features or improve existing ones, please see the [Contributing Guide](../contributing.md) for how to get started.